How to Transfer a Free Zone Company to a Mainland Business in Dubai

 Step 5: Final Approvals and VAT Filing

 The DED will issue the mainland trade license upon receiving all approvals.
-Businesses over the VAT threshold must file with the Federal Tax Authority (FTA).
+Businesses exceeding the mandatory VAT threshold must complete VAT registration UAE with the (FTA) before commencing mainland operations — failure to do so within the required window can result in penalties.

 Step 6: Transfer Visas and Bank Accounts